Starname (IOV) Price Up 20.6% Over Last 7 Days

 - Lido stETH (STETH) traded 0.6% lower against the dollar and now trades at $2,947.45 or 0.07417648 BTC.

-Starname’s launch date was September 29th, 2020.
-Starname’s total supply is 128,147,433 coins and its circulating supply is 95,851,666 coins.
+Starname launched on September 29th, 2020.
+Starname’s total supply is 128,224,994 coins and its circulating supply is 95,851,666 coins.
 The official website for Starname is www.starname.me.
-The Reddit community for Starname is https://reddit.com/r/Starname and the currency’s Github account can be viewed here.
 Starname’s official message board is medium.com/iov-internet-of-values.
 Starname’s official Twitter account is @iov_official and its Facebook page is accessible here.
+The Reddit community for Starname is https://reddit.com/r/Starname and the currency’s Github account can be viewed here.

 Buying and Selling Starname

-It is usually not currently possible to purchase alternative cryptocurrencies such as Starname directly using U.S. dollars.
-Investors seeking to acquire Starname should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Starname using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Starname directly using US dollars.
+Investors seeking to trade Starname should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Starname using one of the exchanges listed above.

 Receive News & Updates for Starname Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Starname and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.